PGDIP/MSc OCCUPATIONAL THERAPY (PRE-REGISTRATION MODE)

 Why Occupational Therapy at LSBU?

-Ranked 1st amongst London competitors for Graduate Prospects and Overall Score in Occupational Therapy (Complete University Guide 2023).
+Ranked 1st in London for Occupational Therapy (Complete University Guide 2025).

 Well-developed relationships with practice partners over many years, with the PgDip course established in 1989, initially as part of the London Hospital Medical College in Whitechapel and occupational therapy courses at LSBU since 1988.